danimanderson/CS-2450/README.txt

 This program is a python program and assumes you use it from VS Code.
 In order to launch the GUI from the command line enter: pip install tkinter.
 Then from the command line enter: pip install customtkinter.
-In order to launch the application from the command line enter: py -m main.
+In order to launch the application from the command line enter: 'py -m main' or 'python3 main.py' (without quotation marks(.

 This program requires a .txt file.
 You will be prompted on a graphical user interface for a file when you run the main.py.
-You can use aboslute pathing for file look up or use a file in the same directory.
+You can use absolute pathing for file look up or use a file in the same directory.
 You will also be prompted for any inputs listed and separated by a comma.

 In the file you will need to have 4 digits instructions.
 The first two digits will be the operation code specifying the operation to be performed.
 The last two digits of the four-digit instructions are the operands.